mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 - Spot what looks like excavation site (digging in the ruins)

 **History DC 15 (Knowledge of Raven's Keep):**
 > *"Raven's Keep was the primary Blackwood fortress.
-When House Blackwood fell 43 years ago, King Thandris III ordered it destroyed—pulled down stone by stone.
+When House Blackwood rebelled 155 years ago, the King ordered it destroyed—pulled down stone by stone.
+The surviving Blackwoods lived in hiding until the Second Purge 43 years ago found and eliminated them.
 But the vaults beneath were rumored to be impregnable.
 If the First Component is anywhere, it's down there."*

 **APPROACHING THE BRIDGE:**